 Do you know your pangram from your lipogram or your palindrome from your semordnilap?
 At Mission Translate, we love language and the different ways it can be used to communicate.
 Here are five forms of English wordplay that we’ve enjoyed puzzling over.

-Probably the word play that is mostly widely recognised; a palindrome is a word, sentence or even a longer piece of work that is the same written forwards as it is backwards.
+Probably the wordplay that is the most widely recognised; a palindrome is a word, sentence or even a longer piece of work that is the same written forwards as it is backwards.

 Do geese see God?